-The global cyber security market is projected to increase from $67 billion in 2011 to $156 billion in 2019.
+The global cyber security market continues to grow towards the $200 billion mark globally.
 Harrisonburg seeks to capitalize on this explosive growth by continuing to develop the cyber security sector in the city.
 The Commonwealth of Virginia is already at the heart of the cyber security sector.
 Virginia ranks second in the total number of people employed in cyber security.

 Building upon the advantage that Virginia offers, Harrisonburg is creating a cyber security eco-system that contains a sustainable workforce, partnerships with education, quality infrastructure, support from the government and interaction amongst peers in the industry.

 To launch the creation of Harrisonburg’s Strategic Plan to grow the cyber security sector in the city, Harrisonburg Economic Development (HED) and James Madison University partnered to host a cyber security forum.
 HED sought industry input on the cybersecurity eco-system and assets necessary to grow the sector.